ductridev/rl-stsc/README.md

 This shared backbone enables all intersections to benefit from global learning patterns in traffic dynamics, even though their control spaces differ.

+### Attention Layer

+- After the backbone, a self-attention mechanism is applied to enhance feature representation.
+- By default, a Squeeze-and-Excitation Network (SENet) is used as the attention module, operating on the 256-dimensional feature vector.
+- This allows the model to adaptively recalibrate channel-wise feature responses, improving the agent's ability to focus on important traffic features.

 ### Multiple Heads

 - The heads are individual output layers tailored for each unique action space (number of valid phase-duration combinations).